floooh/sokol-zig-imgui-sample/README.md

 # sokol-zig-imgui-sample

-Sample to use sokol-zig bindings with Dear ImGui
+Sample project for using Dear ImGui with the Sokol Zig bindings.

+On macOS, Windows and Linux just run:

+`zig build run`

+> NOTE: web support is planned but not yet implemented